nadeld/nadeld.github.io/README.md

 **Beautiful Jekyll** is a ready-to-use template to help you create an awesome website quickly.
 Perfect for personal blogs or simple project websites.
 [Check out a demo](http://deanattali.com/beautiful-jekyll) of what you'll get after just two minutes.
 You can also look at [my personal website](http://deanattali.com) to see it in use, or see examples of websites other people created using this theme [here](#showcased-users-success-stories).

-**This theme was developed for non-commerical purposes.
-For commerical usage, or if you enjoy this theme, please consider [supporting me](https://www.paypal.me/daattali/20) for developing and maintaining this template.**

 <p align="center">
   <a href="https://www.paypal.me/daattali">
     <img src="https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif" />